Travel disruptions in Europe

 You can check the disruption updates by the Turkish railways (TCDD) via this page.

-Due to the devastating impact of the recent earthquakes in Turkey and Syria, we advise you to travel with caution if you intend to use your Eurail Pass to travel to central or southern Turkey on TCDD’s rail network for the foreseeable future.
+Due to the devastating impact of the 2023 earthquakes in Turkey and Syria, we advise you to travel with caution if you intend to use your Eurail Pass to travel to central or southern Turkey on TCDD’s rail network for the foreseeable future.

 General information